leob/ionic-quickstarter/README.md

 # Ionic Quickstarter

-### A boilerplate and Reference app providing tools and best practices to kickstart your app development.
+### A boilerplate and Reference app providing tools and best practices to kickstart your app development

 For background, read my
 <a href="http://codepen.io/leob6/blog/ionic-quickstarter-a-starter-app-to-kickstart-your-app-development" target="_blank">